defghy/web-toolkits/packages/wtool-chrome-bridge/README.md

 // devtool.js
-import { DevtoolBridge, Plat } from '@yuhufe/browser-bridge'
+import { DevtoolBridge } from '@yuhufe/browser-bridge'
 export const devtoolBridge = new DevtoolBridge() // must be required, if you want to request `web`

 const piniaInfo = await devtoolBridge.request(api.getPinia, { key: 'board' });